stfc/PSyclone/doc/developers.rst

 The PSyIR has two control flow nodes: IfBlock and Loop.
-These nodes represent the canonical structure with which conditional branching constructs and iteration constructs are build.
+These nodes represent the canonical structure with which conditional branching constructs and iteration constructs are built.
 Additional language-specific syntax for branching and iteration will be normalized to use these same constructs.
-For example, Fortran has the additional branching constructs `ELSE IF` and `CASE` when a Fortran code is translated into the PSyIR, Psyclone will build a semantically equivalent implementation using IfBlocks.
+For example, Fortran has the additional branching constructs `ELSE IF` and `CASE`: when a Fortran code is translated into the PSyIR, Psyclone will build a semantically equivalent implementation using IfBlocks.
 However, the necessary nodes in the new tree structure will be annotated with information to enable the original language-specific syntax to be